2ELCN0168/How-to-Install-Archlinux-Complete-Edition-2024/README.md

 - `mount --mkdir /dev/sdX /mnt/[name of the partition]` for `/usr`, `/var`, `tmp`, etc.

 - Then, do `lsblk` again to verify if everything is correct.

+### LVM

+LVM *(Logical Volume Management)* has the advantage to manage partitions in a logical way.
+That means your system can be transferred easily as you just have to move the LVM files.
+It gives you also the advantage to resize your logical partitions and add or remove disks to the party.

+Let's begin.

+The steps are the same as above but here I will use only an ESP partition *(ef00)* of 5 GB and a standard Linux partition *(8300)* of 400 GB.
+No swap partitionm I will use zram.

+Then, once it's done, this is where the fun begins!

+First, we need to create our "PV" *(Physical Volume)*:

+- `pvcreate /dev/sdX`, you can use multiple disks to create one PV ;
+- `pvs` to check if the PV has been created.

+> [!WARNING]
+> As I don't use Grub2, I need to make a separate boot partition that is not into the LVM.
+Usually, we put entire disks into PVs but there, as my disk is already partitionned, I will put my second partition into the LVM like that : `pvcreate /dev/nvme0n1p2`.

+Then we have to create the VG *(Volume Group)*:

+- `vgcreate VG_ARCHLINUX /dev/sdX` ;
+- `vgs` to check again.

+Then, create our LVs *(Logical Volumes)*:

+The command is `lvcreate`:
+    - `-L` size of the LV ;
+    - `-n` name of the LV.

+- `lvcreate -L 150G VG_ARCHLINUX -n home` ;
+- `lvcreate -L 20G VG_ARCHLINUX -n usr` ;
+- `lvcreate -L 5G VG_ARCHLINUX -n tmp` ;
+- `lvcreate -L 10G VG_ARCHLINUX -n var` ;
+- `lvcreate -l 100%FREE VG_ARCHLINUX -n root` *(It's a little "l" here, not a mistake)*.

+- `lvs` to check once more.

+**Formatting:**

+- `mkfs.fat -F 32 -n ESP /dev/sdX` for the boot partition ;
+- `mkfs.xfs /dev/mapper/[VG_NAME]-[lv_name]` do that for all of your LVs, you can choose something else than XFS if you want.

+Then, we can do `lsblk -f` to check if everything's ok.

+Finally, we need to mount the LVs and the boot partition.

 ### Installation